|Epidemiology of Emerging Diseases|

 |Director : FONTANET Arnaud (email@example.com)|

 The Emerging Diseases Epidemiology Unit was founded on 1 July 2001.
 The main research topics of the Unit are: 1) transmission modes of and means of prevention against emerging disease agents; and 2) clinical research, in particular natural history cohorts and clinical trials.
-Most research projects take place in developing countries, preferably in collaboration with institutes from the International Network of Pasteur Institutes, and deal with the epidemiology of HIV, hepatitis C virus (HCV), hepatitis B virus (HBV), and the SARS coronavirus.
+Most research projects take place in developing countries, preferably in collaboration with institutes from the International Network of Pasteur Institutes, and deal with the epidemiology of HIV, hepatitis C virus (HCV), hepatitis B virus (HBV), the SARS coronavirus, and the dengue virus.

 The Emerging Diseases Epidemiology Unit was founded on 1 July, 2001.

 The main research topics of the unit are 1) the transmission modes of and means of prevention against emerging diseases agents; and 2) clinical research, and particularly natural history cohorts and clinical trials of treatments against the HIV, HCV, and HBV.
-"Emerging disease agents" are agents recently spread via epidemics in human populations (e.g., HIV), agents recently identified (e.g., HCV), and re-emerging agents (e.g., P.falciparum and M.tuberculosis).
+"Emerging disease agents" are agents recently spread via epidemics in human populations (e.g., HIV), agents recently identified (e.g., HCV), and agents who recently covered new geographical areas (e.g., dengue virus).

 Areas of expertise in the Unit include: contributing to the strategic thinking of the Institute in areas where epidemiology takes a leading role; providing epidemiological and biostatistical assistance to other research units of the Institute; and in participating in the teaching activities in epidemiology locally and as part of the international network.
 In this context, special effort has been dedicated to the preparation of epidemiology and biostatistics curriculum for the Pasteur School of Infectiology, and to the initiation of a training scheme in clinical research for institutes of the network.